notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc3.md

    notation sign --id <key_id> --plugin <KMS_plugin> localhost:5000/net-monitor@sha256:xxx
    ```

-The signing key is passed to the `notation sign` command directly.
+Now users can pass the signing key to the `notation sign` command directly.
 This experience reduces the number of configuration steps required to setup signing.

 ## Credits